Gonzalo Menéndez: Rebellion in favour of Vermudo II

-In 981, after the Christian defeat at the Battle of Rueda, he led the rebellion against Ramiro III that installed the king's cousin Vermudo Ordóñez, perhaps Gonzalo's nephew, on the throne.
+In 981, after the Christian defeat at the Battle of Rueda, he led the rebellion against Ramiro III that installed the king's cousin Ordoño Bermúdez, perhaps Gonzalo's nephew, on the throne.
 Gonzalo was soon joined by his son Menendo González, and by Tedón Aldretiz, Tello Eloritiz, Gutier Díaz, Rodrigo Sarracínez, Gonzalo Álvarez, and Gonzalo Díaz.
 Among the bishops to support the revolt were Viliulfo of Coimbra, Ikilano of Viseu, and James of Lamego.
 The first document which titles Vermudo "king" (Vermudus rex, prolix domni Ordoni) is a donation to the monastery of Lorvão of the fourth part of the villages of Palos and Lamas made by Gonzalo on 22 December that year.
 Vermudo had signed a document with his cousin on 11 October, and the success of the rebellion must have come after that date.
 Gonzalo is sometimes credited with chasing Pelayo Rodríguez, the son of his old enemy Rodrigo Velázquez, from the diocese of Iria Flavia in the fall of 982, for Vermudo's coronation.

 In 985 Gonzalo—and many other Portuguese magnates—had begun to employ the title duke (dux); Gonzalo is usually listed on documents ahead of all of them.
 In 994 he was granted the city and territory of Braga.
 He was killed in 997 during Almanzor's campaign against Santiago de Compostela.